samkazemian/DecentralBank/Maker/README.md

 # Differences between cdpEOS (aka DaIQ) and cdpETH (aka MakerDAO)

-DaIQ successfully implements multi-collateral CDPs by accepting any eosio.token, and the entire protocol is implemented in less than 800 SLOC.
+DaIQ successfully implements multi-collateral CDPs by accepting any eosio.token, and the entire protocol is implemented via only 15 distinct functions, and less than 800 SLOC.

 The major discrepancy between the two protocols is in how liquidation auctions, stability fees, and governance are handled.
 For instance, we enforce a constraint where the owner of a CDP cannot liquify their own CDP.